pugjs/with/README.md

 It is also safe to use in strict mode (unlike `with`) and it minifies properly (`with` disables virtually all minification).

+#### Parsing Errors

+with internally uses babylon to parse code passed to `addWith`.
+If babylon throws an error, probably due to a syntax error, `addWith` returns an error wrapping the babylon error, so you can retrieve location information.  `error.component` is `"src"` if the error is in the body or `"obj"` if it's in the object part of the with expression.  `error.babylonError` is the error thrown from babylon.

 ## License

   MIT